olsonse/pdq/doc/manual.rst

 Wavesynth Format
 ----------------

-To describe a complete PDQ2 stack program, the Wavesynth format has been defined.
+To describe a complete PDQ stack program, the Wavesynth format has been defined.

     * ``program`` is a sequence of ``frames``.